MazuhSoftwares/octo-call/README.md

 Under `src/`, there should be:

-- `features/`: the only folder to have subfolders, each subfolder would be a feature domain.
+- `features/`: the only folder to have subfolders, each subfolder would be a feature domain, with its local or contextual state and its components.

-  - Mostly user interaction logic, the core behaviors should decoupled be elsewhere.
+  - Mostly user interaction and code integration logic, components made to be used probably once in its own context.
+Any core behaviors should decoupled be other modules.
   - At least one integration test suite for each feature like `[subfolder].test.tsx`.

-- `ui/`: common user interface components and used more than once.
+- `ui/`: common user interface components potentially used more than once.

-  - Only visual logic, so if it has more than that it's probably a component beloging to a domain feature.
+  - Visual logic, maybe integrating with the stateful modules.
-  - Unit tests required.
+  - Unit and/or integration tests required.
     Every file must have its `[filename].test.tsx`.

-- `state/`: shared state structures, global or contextual.
+- `state/`: global state structures.

   - Heavy business logic, but made of pure functions, relying on integration with services and WebRTC layers to decouple side effects.
-  - Unit and integration tests required.
-Every file must have its `[filename].test.tsx`.
+Currently Firebase is the big source of side effects, but this state module should be prepared to easily replace its Firebase dependency with very little effort.
+  - High coverage is required, but such coverage must come from integration tests made for components.

 - `services/`: for third-party connections and integrations.